Collections

 .
 If you find these methods, you are sending updates to the Search API, which could override the collections data in your index.

-You can also check the logs in the Algolia dashboard to see if the Ingestion API is being triggered.
+You can also check the logs in the Algolia dashboard to see if the Ingestion API is triggered.

-To ensure your collections remain up to date, update your code to use the Ingestion API.
+To ensure your collections remain up-to-date, update your code to use the Ingestion API.

-A collection is not showing up
+A collection isn’t showing up

 A collection might not show up because you’re not sending the entire record to the push endpoint.
 This is especially true for conditional collections, because even though the endpoint uses partial updates, conditions are re-evaluated whenever the records update.

-Fixing the “_collections
+Fix the “_collections

 is not a facet” error